Light60-1/Microsoft-Rewards-Rewi/docs/accounts.md

 }
 ```

-> ℹ️ `recoveryEmail` is **mandatory**.
+> ℹ️ `recoveryEmail` is still **recommended**.
 It lets the bot verify Microsoft’s masked hint during login and alert you if the recovery address ever changes.
+You can opt out per account by setting `"recoveryRequired": false`.

 **That's it!** Run `npm start` to test.